brentvollebregt/nitratine.net/posts/a-warning-for-ef-cores-datetimeoffsettobinaryconverter/post.md

 ## Summary

-While starting a new .NET 5 project with Entity Framework Code, I tried creating a column of type DateTimeOffset in my SQLite database (expecting it to be translated by ef-core automatically).
+While starting a new .NET 5 project with Entity Framework Core, I tried creating a column of type DateTimeOffset in my SQLite database (expecting it to be translated by ef-core automatically).
 SQLite does not have support for DateTimeOffset let alone DateTimes and ef-core does not automatically map to something else, so I had to investigate other methods of storage.

 DateTimes automatically map to INTEGER (stores ticks I believe), but I have heard they lose their `Kind` when coming back out of the database.
 This could be a good idea but I didn't want to call `.DateTime` everywhere.

+This was the exception I was getting at run time:

+> System.NotSupportedException : SQLite cannot order by expressions of type 'DateTimeOffset'.
+Convert the values to a supported type or use LINQ to Objects to order the results.

 [This post](https://blog.dangl.me/archive/handling-datetimeoffset-in-sqlite-with-entity-framework-core/) showed that we can use ef-core's [DateTimeOffsetToBinaryConverter](https://github.com/dotnet/efcore/blob/main/src/EFCore/Storage/ValueConversion/DateTimeOffsetToBinaryConverter.cs) converter to map a DateTimeOffset to a long which would then be mapped to an INTEGER (64bit) in SQLite.

 Adding this in was very easy, but after a few months I realised some filters on these fields were a bit weird and sometimes the ordering was off.
+This post contains my discoveries of issues with filtering and sorting when using DateTimeOffsetToBinaryConverter and a fix.

 ## The Usage of DateTimeOffsetToBinaryConverter